The First 10 Days Can Make or Cost You Thousands When Selling Your Home

 If you're weighing your options for selling a home in Lewis Center, Powell, Dublin, or the surrounding Delaware County area, I'm happy to walk through what your first ten days could look like based on your home, your timeline, and current conditions.
 No pressure, just a real conversation about where things stand.

-How important are the first 10 days when selling a home in Lewis Center, Ohio?
+How important are the first 10 days when selling a home?

-How does days on market affect the final sale price in Delaware County, Ohio?
+How do days on market affect my final sale price?

-What should I do before listing my home in Lewis Center or Powell to maximize my sale price?
+What should I do before listing my home to maximize interest?

 Sources: Delaware County MLS data, homes priced $450K to $650K, last 3 months.
 Rita Boswell Group internal transaction records.